Domestic hazardous wastes

 Disposing of hazardous waste

-Hazardous waste should not normally be disposed of in the mixed municipal waste collection, such as household and garden waste.
+Hazardous waste should not usually be disposed of in the mixed municipal waste collection, such as household and garden waste.
 In some cases, your local council may be able to collect the waste from you.
 There may be a charge for this.
-Alternatively, you may be able to take it to a household recycling or civic amenity site free of charge.
+Or, you may be able to take it to a household recycling or civic amenity site free of charge.
 Your local council will be able to advise you on where to take all types of hazardous waste in your area.